jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 Besides to `group_vars/all.yaml` and `group_vars/ganglia-nagios-server.yaml`, a separate file for each cluster containing the variables for the hosts in the cluster can be defined.
 For example:

     ls group_vars/
-    all.yaml  calipso.yaml  earth.yaml  ganglia-nagios-server.yaml  goes.yaml
+    all.yaml  ganglia-nagios-server.yaml  goes.yaml

 A file for a cluster is like:

-    # the cluster name used for configuration of gmond, recommended to be identical to the ansible host group name
-    gmond_cluster_name: calipso

     # the nodes that are connected by gmetad
     gmond_cluster_head: